kauwelab/cubap/docs/index.rst

 *Select Gene:*
 ##############
    Use the search and dropdown box features to find your gene(s) of interest.
 Click on the gene name to query it.
-Y ou can query multiple genes.
+You can query multiple genes.
 You must next select an isoform for every gene you've selected in order to view the data in the graphs.

 *Select Isoform*
 ################
    Click the dropdown arrow to view all the isoforms for the gene(s) you've already selected.
-To select multiple ei ther use the 'CTRL' or 'command' button.
+To select multiple either use the 'CTRL' or 'command' button.
 You may also select all isoforms by clicking the 'Select All' button

 *Compare Subpopulations*
 ########################